-- Increased delegations of authority to improve the effectiveness and accountability of delivery on the ground. - Streamlined annual budget to shorten budgeting timelines, enhance planning and increase responsiveness to emerging demands by Member States. - Tiered advisory model allowing Headquarters to better support empowered managers in the field. - Improved human resource management through increasingly simple policies and processes. - Integrated supply chain management enabling end-to-end planning and management.
-Improved support to Troop and Police Contributing Countries (T/PCCs) through a new dedicated Uniformed Capabilities Support Division. - Consolidated Information and Technology functions to create single IT platform. - Continuous feedback loops with managers through the new Management Client Board, consisting of rotating internal client representatives. - Increased accountability and transparency based on a new Accountability framework and enhanced analytics capacities.
+- Decentralized delegations of authority to improve delivery on the ground. - Tiered advisory model allowing Headquarters to better support empowered managers in the field. - An HR framework that reflects a more systemic approach to people management towards three long-term outcomes: organizational agility; diversity and inclusion; and accountability. - Integrated supply chain management enabling end-to-end planning and management.
+Improved support to Troop and Police Contributing Countries (T/PCCs) through a new dedicated Uniformed Capabilities Support Division. - Consolidated Information and Communications Technology functions to create single ICT.

+- Continuous feedback loops with managers through the new Management Client Board, consisting of rotating internal client representatives. - Increased accountability and transparency based on a new Accountability Framework and enhanced analytics capacities. - The Organization's annual Statement of Internal Control comprises self-evaluation and attestation by every head of entity upon their respective internal control frameworks.
+This supports the delegation of authority aspect of the management reforms, by enhancing accountability and transparency. - Strengthened conduct and discipline through consolidation and elimination of handover points